 Easy to misdiagnose

-- Sudden drop ≠ Google penalty: real penalties show in Manual Actions
+- Sudden drop ≠ Google penalty.
+Real penalties appear in the Manual Actions report.

 Prevention

-- Track Pages report weekly; investigate any 10%+ drop immediately
+- Track the Pages report weekly and investigate any 10%-or-more drop immediately.

-- Export weekly Search Console Pages CSV for diff
+- Export the weekly Search Console Pages CSV so you can diff URL lists.

-- Distinguish “traffic page dropped” from “zero-traffic page dropped” — fix the former immediately
+- Distinguish “traffic page dropped” from “zero-traffic page dropped” and fix the former first.

 FAQ

-Q: How do I see which URLs dropped?
-A: Per-category drill-down in Pages report → export CSV.
-Or save weekly exports and diff.
+Q: How do I see exactly which URLs dropped?

 Related